splunk/public-o11y-docs/admin/teams/roles-and-capabilities-about.rst

 Splunk Observability Cloud APIs also honor the role-based access control framework as well.
-APIs inherit permissions of the read-only role, since tokens can be assigned to roles.
+APIs inherit capabilities of the read-only role, since tokens can be assigned to roles.
 This can be used take system backups with a reduced risk of introducing changes.

 Mapping Splunk Observability Cloud and Splunk Cloud Platform roles